Back | Home | Aller à version française

 Because of their very fluid link to causality, the status of indicia hesitates between technique and semiotic.
 Therefore, two sides can be taken, with all the many different intermediaries that we find in the history of philosophies and religions.

-Since they are not very arbitrary and not very intentional, we can say that they do not have the semiotic status, if we adopt the stance of Saussure, who was struck by the arbitrary and intentionality of the sign.
-This is the arguable party that the author adopted in the Philosophy of photography (1983,1991), where the fact to put the photo, photonics imprint - therefore indicial in a first while - outside the sign (language, painted images, etc.) would allow to conveniently identifiy the singularity of photography compared to painting, with which it was confounded for centuries, right up to its name of photo-graphy, drawing by light.
+Since they are not very arbitrary and not very intentional, we can say that indicia do not have the semiotic status, and adopt Saussure position, who was struck by the arbitrary and intentionality of the sign.
+This is the arguable party that the author adopted in the Philosophy of photography (1983,1991), where the fact to put the photo, photonics imprint - therefore indicial in a first while - outside the sign (language, painted images, etc.) would allow to conveniently identify the singularity of photography compared to painting, with which it was confounded for centuries, right up to its name of photo-graphy, drawing by light.

 Henri Van Lier